hdorgeval/le-livre-des-rois/src/markdown/en/warner/03-thamouras/01-tahmuras-ascends-the-throne-invents-new-arts.md

 Hushang possessed a wise and noble son

-Hight Tahmuras — the Binder of the Di'v —
+Hight Tahmuras — the Binder of the Div —

 Who took the throne and girt his loins to rule,